Łódź: Economy and infrastructure

 Before 1990, the economy of Łódź was heavily reliant on the textile industry, which had developed in the city in the nineteenth century owing to the abundance of rivers used to power the industry's fulling mills, bleaching plants and other machinery.
 Because of the growth in this industry, the city has sometimes been called the "Polish Manchester" and the "lingerie capital of Poland".
 As a result, Łódź grew from a population of 13,000 in 1840 to over 500,000 in 1913.
 By the time right before World War I Łódź had become one of the most densely populated industrial cities in the world, with 13,280 inhabitants per km2, and also one of the most polluted.
-The textile industry declined dramatically in 1990 and 1991, and no major textile company survives in Łódź today.
+The textile industry declined dramatically in 1990 and 1991, and no major textile company survives in Łódź.
 However, countless small companies still provide a significant output of textiles, mostly for export. Łódź is no longer a significant industrial centre, but it has become a major hub for the business services sector in Poland owing to the availability of highly skilled workers and active cooperation between local universities and the business sector.

 The city benefits from its central location in Poland.
 A number of firms have located their logistics centres in the vicinity.
 Two motorways, A1 spanning from the north to the south of Poland, and A2 going from the east to the west, intersect northeast of the city.
 As of 2012, the A2 is complete to Warsaw and the northern section of A1 is largely completed.
 With these connections, the advantages of the city's central location should increase even further.
 Work has also begun on upgrading the railway connection with Warsaw, which reduced the 2-hour travel time to make the 137 km journey 1.5 hours in 2009.
-As of 2018, travel time from Łódź to Warsaw is around 1.2 hours with the modern Pesa SA Dart trains.
+As of 2018, travel time from Łódź to Warsaw is around 1.2 hours with the modern Pesa Dart trains.

 Recent years have seen many foreign companies opening and establishing their offices in Łódź.
 The Indian IT company Infosys has one of its centres in the city.
-In January 2009 Dell announced that it will shift production from its plant in Limerick, Ireland to its plant in Łódź, largely because the labour costs in Poland are a fraction of those in Ireland.
+In January 2009 Dell announced that it will shift production from its plant in Limerick, Ireland to its plant in Łódź.
 The city's investor friendly policies have attracted 980 foreign investors by January 2009.
-Foreign investment was one of the factors which decreased the unemployment rate in Łódź to 6.5 percent in December 2008, from 20 percent four years earlier.
+Foreign investment was one of the factors which decreased the unemployment rate in Łódź to 6.5 per cent in December 2008, from 20 per cent four years earlier.